Xiaoyu-Mu/xiaoyu.github.com/index.md

 - The Third Prize of Blue Bridge Cup Coding Competition, Shandong, China, 2019
 - The Third Prize of Provincial Mathematics Competition, Shandong, China, 2018
 - The Golden Dragon Enterprise Scholarship (top 4%), Yantai University, 2018

+### Projects
+11/2021-12/2021  Group Project - Data Analysis with Python, University of Leeds
+- Skills in Python, Matplotlib Method to draw different graphs.
+- Analyse and visualise data in the CSV files, and explain the cause and resultof the problem according to data features and trends.

 **Bold** and _Italic_ and `Code` text